-As I sit on the porch writing this, the almost full moon casts it light on the waves crashing gently on the shore in front of the hut.
-In the background I can hear the vibrant Malgasy music playing at the epibar1 as I search for the words to describe my experience in Andavadoaka.
+As I sit on the porch writing this, the almost full moon casts it light on the waves crashing gently on the shore in front of my hut.
+In the background I can hear the vibrant Malgasy music playing at the epibar, as I search for the words to describe my experience in Andavadoaka.

-Many people have spoken about a typical day here which involves waking up to a sea so blue that you think your imagination must be playing tricks on you.
-Typically after a breakfast of coffee and sometimes not-so-stale bread it’s off to dive the reefs and practice the skills we have been learning which involve benthic PITs2 and fish belts.
-Absolutely starving we rush off to lunch and to well-deserved hammock time, followed by introductory lectures to science, the reefs, ecology and Vezo culture.
-The day ends with the hot sun meeting the sea in yet another legendary Madagascan sunset and a fresh fish grill.
+Many people have spoken about a typical day here, which involves waking up to a sea so blue that you think your imagination must be playing tricks on you.
+Typically after a breakfast of coffee and freshly baked bread, it’s off to dive the reefs and practice the skills that you have been learning, with benthic and fish transects.
+Then it's lunch and well-deserved hammock time, followed by science lectures covering the reefs, marine ecology and Vezo culture.
+The day ends with the hot sun meeting the sea in yet another legendary Malagasy sunset, and a fresh fish grill.

 This typical day in the life of a BV volunteer however does not nearly convey the experience of being here.
 The feelings, the meanings, the taste, the smell is lost in the description of a schedule.
 What is Andavadoaka about?
 Andavadoaka is the sea and the sun.
-A warm, perfect sea of blue that no camera seems able to capture.
-A sea that leaves a salty algae taste on your lips, and a brush of sand on your hips.
-And a sun so hot you feel like you are melting away at times.
+A warm sea of blue that no camera seems able to capture.
+An ocean that leaves a salty algae taste on your lips and a brush of sand on your hips.

-Andavadoaka is its people, the Vezo.
+Andavadoaka is also its people; the Vezo.
 A people connected to the sea like a tree to its roots.
-The Vezo are sculpted by the sea and the sand.
-They are the fish that dance, the fish who hunt, the fish who survive.
-They are filled with colour and pride like the butterflyfish, angelfish, parrotfish and wrasse.
+A people filled with colour and pride like the butterflyfish, angelfish, parrotfish and wrasse.
 The Vezo are the laughter of a wave breaking on the shore, living for the moment without worry of the next.

-Andavadoaka is its wind that blows relief to hot skin, and carries the salty smells of baking sand and braziers of frying fish, sakay samosas and bok bok.
-A wind that kisses a perfect sky and clears away the promise of clouds to reveal the breathtaking milkyway which floods the sky each night.
+Andavadoaka is its wind that blows relief to hot skin, and carries the salty smells of baking sand and braziers of frying fish and doughballs.
+A wind that kisses a perfect sky and clears away the promise of clouds to reveal the breathtaking stars which flood the sky each night.